mikeraab/docker001/Participant-Guide.md

 In your browser navigate to Host_IP and append it with the Wordpress initialization URL: /wp-admin/install.php.

-> *Note - this is the same setup URL you saw when we deployed with Docker Compose above, however this time, we are going to setup Wordpress and create blog post.*
+> *Note - this is the same setup URL you saw when we deployed with Docker Compose above and you may alread have this loaded in a browser tab, however this time, we are going to setup Wordpress and create blog post.*

 ```
 http://docker_host_ip/wp-admin/install.php